Japan travel requirements 2024: What travelers need to know

 What public gatherings are allowed in Japan?
 Public gatherings are allowed in Japan subject to safety guidelines.

 Are face masks required in Japan?
-As of March 2023, wearing of face masks in Japan is recommended but no longer required.
+As of March 2023, wearing of face masks in Japan is recommended but no longer required, except in some healthcare facilities.

 Face masks are almost universally worn in public, especially in urban areas, indoors and on public transportation.
 The Consulate website states that failure to adhere to mask-wearing norms reflects poorly on foreign visitors.